 In undergraduate mooting, both partners are equal teammates.
 There is no senior or junior counsellor.
 If mooters use either title, they lose marks under the professionalism category.

 Mooters are to be dressed conservatively in business attire.
-Men should wear a suit.
-Ladies should wear business attire.
+Mooters should dress as they would to real court.
 Mooters are required to stand when they address the judges, unless they require a support device.